 " And my God will supply every need of yours according to his riches in glory in Christ Jesus."

-Clovis Christian Schools began to offer a Christ-centered education to the Clovis community and surrounding areas in August 1994 at 800 Hinkle Street.
+Clovis Christian Schools began to offer a Christ-centered education to the Clovis community and surrounding areas in August 1994 at 800 Hinkle Street, in the building that now houses Clovis Christian High School.
 This building was originally built by the Atchison, Topeka, and Santa Fe Railroad in 1912 as the Santa Fe Hospital.
 On March 6, 1949, Central Baptist Church purchased the property and held their first service there on April 10, 1950.
 In April of 1994, Central Baptist Church sold the building and the entire city block surrounding it to Clovis Christian Schools, Inc. for $10.

 Five churches - St. James Episcopal, Faith Christian Family, High Plains Baptist, First Baptist, and Central Christian contributed financially to begin CCS and comprised the founding Board, along with founders Chuck Glikas and Terry Osborne.
 Mr. Glikas led the effort to complete needed renovations to the building, which was damaged by fire in the summer of 1993, while Mrs. Osborne gathered policies, curriculum, staff, and students.
 The urgency to open CCS for the 1994-95 school year challenged the Board to cling to God’s promise given to them from Isaiah 41:20: “So that people may see and know, may consider and understand, that the hand of the Lord has done this, that the Holy One of Israel has created it.”
 On August 29, 1994, Clovis Christian Schools opened with over 100 students in grades K-12.
 Along with the A Beka Christian curriculum, electives included choir, drama, art, yearbook, Spanish, and band.
 CCS fielded teams in volleyball, elementary flag football and basketball, cheer squad, girls’ basketball, and track.
 CCS awarded one diploma to the single senior who graduated from the new school in May of 1995.
 That same year, Steve Medeiros became the school administrator, leading CCS in steady growth for 13 years.